Old Fashioned Tuna Noodle Casserole

 hand lifting a scoop of tuna noodle casserole out of a casserole dish.

-Want to jazz up your tuna noodle casserole?
-You can add any of these ingredients:
+Want to switch up your tuna noodle casserole?
+You can add or swap any of these ingredients:

 • 1 cup of defrosted frozen peas